 The SCHN Research Strategy 2013-2017 aligns our research performance with The National Health and Medical Research Council (NHMNRC) priority areas, and demonstrates how future research will target strategic health goals.

-Working in cutting-edge facilities and in collaboration with researchers locally, nationally and across the world, the 250 researchers bring a wealth of experience and direct clinical experience to their work.
+Working in cutting-edge facilities and in collaboration with researchers locally, nationally and across the world, the team of 600 researchers, students and support staff bring a wealth of experience and direct clinical experience to their work.
 By translating research into clinical practice, young patients can have early access to innovative treatment.

 Our expert researchers are dedicated to improving the lives of children with cancer, bone diseases, genetic conditions, diabetes, infectious diseases, neuromuscular conditions, rare diseases, sleep disorders, and kidney and liver disease.